 - Skills, which are the broad capabilities that students develop and apply during their classroom learning and in life

 - Attitude, which contributes to international-mindedness and the wellbeing of individuals and learning communities

 - Action, wherein successful inquiry leads to responsible, thoughtful and appropriate action

 Taught CurriculumThis approach provides students with the learning and space they need to develop ideas.
-It encourages them to question, consider and refine their understanding of the social and natural world:
+It encourages them to question, consider and refine their understanding of the social and natural world by: